Cholesteatoma Treatment (Mastoid Surgery)

 In order to further reduce these recurrences, surgeons are now incorporating endoscopic tools which enable magnified examination into difficult to see crevices within the ear to make sure cholesteatoma has been completely eradicated during the first and second stage surgeries.

-Please note that in our office, only Dr. Redmon performs cholesteatoma surgeries.
+Please note that Dr. Chang no longer performs cholesteatoma surgeries.

 The video below is animation only.
 If you wish to watch actual surgical footage, watch this video instead.